icunion/arithmospora/README.md

 * `aswatch` - prints stats to stdout when they update; continues to run until aborted.

+## Deployment

+The `arithmospora` command can be run as a daemon under systemd: an example systemd unit is provided which assumes the binary is installed under `/opt/arithmospora/bin` with a configuration file located at `/etc/arithmospora/arithmospora.conf`

 ## About

 Arithmospora was created by [Imperial College